kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(i\) Consistent realization of the field lengths specified in the Rotorcraft Flight Manual; and

-\(ii\) Avoidance of the critical areas of the height-velocity envelope as established under §29.87.
+\(ii\) Avoidance of the critical areas of the height-velocity envelope as established under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.87   Height-velocity envelope.|§29.87]].

 \(c\) For Category A rotorcraft—